-5.6 Logbook SK > Status > Log errors
+5.6.
+Logbook

 The logbook sees and recalls everything that is happening in the control.
 The error logbook can be saved instantly and forwarded to the NCT service center.
 The error logbook file helps the repair work get finished faster and cheaper, allowing the down time of the machine to be reduced considerably.